Town & Country (magazine): Modern history

 After Willis's death, the magazine went through several owners and editors until William Randolph Hearst acquired ownership in 1925.
 The first editor under Hearst ownership was Harry Bull.
 He edited the magazine from 1925 through 1949.
 Henry B. Sell became Bull's successor.

 The magazine is still owned and published by the Hearst Corporation.
 It is published monthly, and its readership is composed of mainly younger socialites, café society, and middle class professionals.

 Most of the advertising copy in the magazine is for luxury goods and services.
 The feature articles and photography focus primarily on fashion, arts, culture, interior design, travel, weddings, parties, gala events and other interests and concerns of the upper class.

 In May 1993, Pamela Fiori became the first woman editor-in-chief of Town & Country magazine.
 During her tenure, Fiori was credited with increasing circulation by making the magazine more fashion forward and in recent years, making philanthropy more of a priority for the magazine.

 Fiori also pushed for more diversity in the magazine's coverage.
-In an effort to play down the magazine's perceived snobbish and elitist WASP, or preppy image, more celebrities have been showing up on the magazine's covers, and there has been an increase in the number of articles showcasing the events and weddings of socially prominent persons of African-American descent, as well as the social activities of people of other ethnicities.
+In an effort to play down the magazine's perceived snobbish and elitist WASP, or preppy image, more celebrities have been showing up on the magazine's covers, and there has been an increase in the number of articles showcasing the events and weddings of socially prominent black people, as well as the social activities of people of other ethnicities.

 On April 6, 2010, Fiori was replaced by Steven Drucker as the editor-in-chief of the magazine.
 Jay Fielden was named editor-in-chief in 2011.
 Fielden was previously editor-in-chief of Men's Vogue.
 Earlier in his career, he had worked at Vogue and The New Yorker.
 He said his goal was to bring "a lot of people under the tent" of "a snooty, exclusionary magazine."
 He later said, "I gave Town & Country some teeth, reporting on behavior that wasn't always that which, well, Emily Post would approve, like having an evening toke instead of a Scotch on the rocks."
 In 2014, Fielden convinced novelist Jay McInerney to move his column about wine from the Wall Street Journal to Town & Country.

 Fielden inaugurated the T&C 50 lists, including rankings of philanthropists and influential American families.
 In 2014, he founded the Town & Country Philanthropy Summit, which has featured speakers such as Michael Bloomberg, Chelsea Clinton, Julia Louis-Dreyfus, Bradley Cooper, Lin-Manuel Miranda, and Geoffrey Canada.
 Fielden left Town & Country in 2016, when he replaced David M. Granger as editor-in-chief of Esquire Magazine.
 Adweek wrote that Fielden had transformed the magazine from "dusty publication to buzzy brand."

 According to HuffPost on May 9, 2018, Town & Country took criticism for disinviting Monica Lewinsky from its philanthropic summit because former President Bill Clinton decided to attend the event.
 Hollywood producer Judd Apatow commented, "This is what everyone is fighting against."
 He then added that Town & Country "should be ashamed of themselves."